 You can apply for help from the Fund at any point throughout the academic year.

-You can make a repeat application, but only if your financial circumstances have changed significantly during the year.
+Yes, you can make a repeat application, but only if your financial circumstances have changed significantly during the year.
 You’ll need to provide evidence to show your circumstances have changed.

 You can apply to the Fund through our partner platform Blackbullion, using the following link: